-The Kalais XT’s external attachment and compression system is pretty phenomenal.
+The Kalais XT’s external attachment and compression system are pretty phenomenal.
 There are three tiers of side compression straps so you can compress a load or lash gear to the side of the pack.
-The Kalais XT isn’t a huge volume pack, but the added tier means that you can mix and match the straps, using a subset of the straps for compression and the rest to hold attachments, which is a nice perk if you carry tall skinny objects like an axe, paddle, skis, or rifle on your trips.
+The Kalais XT isn’t a huge volume pack, but the added tier means that you can mix and match the straps, using a subset of the straps for compression and the rest to hold attachments, which is a nice perk if you carry tall skinny objects like an ax, paddle, skis, or rifle on your trips.

 - There are 11 gear loops anchored in the rear pack seams, so you can route cord over the log stuff pocket.
 This is very handy when you need to carry extra traction devices like snowshoes or crampons, for winter hiking, but can have myriad other uses.

 - An additional 6 gear loops are arranged around the perimeter of spacer mesh below the shoulder straps (behind your back), which can be used to rig up external attachments along the sides of the pack, with the rear gear loops described above.

 - There are another 4 gear loops arranged around the base of the pack below the corners of the side pockets.
 These can also be used to hang gear below the pack like a tent or sleeping pad, which is very handy when you have a bulky load.